scijava/jgo/README.md

 ### The shell script

-The `jrun.sh` shell script requires a POSIX-friendly system.
+The `jgo.sh` shell script requires a POSIX-friendly system.
 It is known to work on Linux, macOS, [Cygwin](https://www.cygwin.com/), Microsoft's [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide), and [MinGW](http://www.mingw.org/) via the